masom/Puck/README.md

 - A machine to run puck
 - A FreeBSD virtual machine image

+# Notes on using FreeBSD images
+## Virtio
+There is a FreeBSD patch to be applied on images for VirtIO to work.
+Otherwise, nova-compute libvirt configuration must be updated to use normal hard drives (hd) instead of virtio.
+## Uploading Images
+If an image is uploaded with euca2ools, the glance entry must be updated to reflect  the following:

+container_type: bare
+image_type: qcow2

 # Installation
 Configure `setup/bootstrap.sh` to match your environment (mostly just change the url of the package site).